mohaalajmi/tiktok-username-checker/README.md

 1) Your pip is not recognized!

    --> Uninstall your current Python Version and download it again.
-   Don't forget to tick the " Add to Path " Box.
-Fixed.
+   Don't forget to tick the " Add to Path " Box - Fixed.

 ## Legal